copier-org/copier/docs/configuring.md

 -   CLI flags: `--defaults`
 -   Default value: `False`

-Use default answers to questions, which might be null if not specified.
+Use default answers to questions.

+!!! attention

+    Any question that does not have a default value must be answered [via CLI/API](#data).
+Otherwise, an error is raised.

 !!! info